Tapir: Attacks on humans

 Tapirs are generally shy, but when scared they can defend themselves with their very powerful jaws.
-In 1998, a zookeeper in Oklahoma City was mauled and had an arm severed after opening the door to a female tapir's enclosure to push food inside (the tapir's two-month-old baby also occupied the cage at the time).
+Frank Buck wrote about an attack by a tapir in 1926, which he described in his book, Bring 'Em Back Alive.
+In 1998, a zookeeper in Oklahoma City was mauled and had an arm severed after opening the door to a female Malayan tapir's enclosure to push food inside (the tapir's two-month-old baby also occupied the cage at the time).
 In 2006, Carlos Manuel Rodriguez Echandi (who was then the Costa Rican Environmental Minister) became lost in the Corcovado National Park and was found by a search party with a "nasty bite" from a wild tapir.
 In 2013, a two-year-old girl suffered stomach and arm injuries after being mauled by a South American tapir in Dublin Zoo during a supervised experience in the tapir enclosure.
 Dublin Zoo pleaded guilty to breaching health and safety regulations and was ordered to pay €5,000 to charity.
-However, such examples are rare; for the most part, tapirs are likely to avoid confrontation in favour of running from predators, hiding, or, if possible, submerging themselves in nearby water until a threat is gone.

-Frank Buck wrote about an attack by a tapir in 1926, which he described in his book, Bring 'Em Back Alive.
+However, such examples are rare; for the most part, tapirs are likely to avoid confrontation in favour of running from predators, hiding, or if possible, submerging themselves in nearby water until a threat is gone.